Henry Buckley, 1st Baron Wrenbury: Family

-Lord Wrenbury married Bertha Margaretta Jones (1866–1960), daughter of Charles Edward Jones, in 1887.
-They had four sons and four daughters.
 He died at his home in Melbury Road, London, in October 1935, aged 90, and was cremated at Golders Green Crematorium.
 He was succeeded in the barony by his eldest son Bryan Burton Buckley, 2nd Baron Wrenbury.
 His younger son Sir Denys Burton Buckley also became a judge of the High Court of Justice of England and Wales and a Lord Justice of Appeal.